The Occupational Health and Safety Administration (OSHA) is in place to keep workers safe from all potential hazards within the workplace.

 Currently, OSHA’s goal is to ensure your workers and you are safe.
 An as employer it is your responsibility to ensure that your employees go home at the end of the day.

 According to U.S. President Donald Trump, excessive regulations are killing jobs.
-His administration suggests fewer regulations, which will create more job opportunities to create jobs in skilled trades.
+His administration suggests fewer regulations and more opportunities to create jobs in skilled trades.